-Do you want to get away from the crowds on your trip through the Canadian Rockies?
-Do you want to enjoy nature in silence and the vastness of this area in solitude?
+Do you want to get off the beaten track and away from the crowds on your trip to Golden, BC?
+Do you want to enjoy nature in silence and the vastness of the Canadian Rockies in solitude?

 If you’re anything like us, you love exploring areas that are off the beaten track.
 You like getting away from big groups and spending time outside where the chances of seeing others are slim.

 Golden, BC is perfect for this.
 There’s so much terrain.
 There are so many untouched landscapes and places that see only a few visitors each summer.
 Some take a bit of effort to get there, others none at all.

 It’s easy to get away from it all if you want to.
 And this can mean whatever you want.
 Away from crowds or tour buses.
 Away from busy highways and technology.
 Want to leave your cell phone behind for a day?
 You can head to any of these places and soak in where you are.

 For all of the hikes we’ve mentioned, we have driving directions here at our base.
 You can also find most of them on the Golden Hikes website.
 And here we go.

 10 Best Places to Get Off the Beaten Track in Golden, BC

 The hike into Holt Lakes is as close as you can get to being in a postcard.
 It is so beautiful it’s hard to believe it’s real.
 You might even feel like people have photoshopped the landscape - it's that stunning.

 Two cobalt blue lakes, tiered into the cliffside.
 Towering peaks all around and a massive waterfall falling into the deep valley below.
 The forests are emerald green, the views are big and the silence is humbling.